The Stars of David Project

 The “Stars of David Project” offers a tribute to the six million Jewish victims of the Holocaust.
 Each hand-drawn, carefully placed star represents a life cut short by the Nazi regime.

 Between 1933 and 1945, the Jewish community of Europe lost two-thirds of its total population, changing the Jewish diaspora forever.
-The “Stars of David Project” asks viewers to take a moment to remember the victims, including the documented stories that we know, along with those that are lost forever.
+The “Stars of David Project” invites viewers to take a moment to remember the victims, including the documented stories we know and those that will be lost forever.

 The sheer quantity of stars, confined to a small space, causes them to overlap.
 The bottom layers of stars represent the souls who were lost without a trace.
 The yellow and gold stars that weave through the entire work represent individuals whose stories have been preserved through memoirs, testimonies, and the commitment of their descendants.